DMCroww/HR_Band_Server/README.md

 ## Contributing

 Got ideas for a new feature or a quirky improvement?
-Fork the repository, create a new branch, and submit a pull request.
+Create a feature request.

 ## License